 - If Your Tongue Has a White Coating or White Spots

-This white coat is due to excessive growth of Candida Albicans, which exists in the mouth of a healthy person.
+This white coat is due to the excessive growth of Candida Albicans, which exists in the mouth of a healthy person.

 The cause of this white coating appearance can be attributed to the recent intake of strong antibiotics, being diabetic, or having hypertension.